pointel-com-br/www.pointel/public/pibook/Língua Inglesa - Expressões Idiomáticas.md

 E Only the alternatives III and IV are correct.

-Item.
 14. Based on the text above, judge the following items.

-Item.
 14. Com base no texto acima, julgue os itens seguintes.

 I The expression "red tape" (R.2) means politically-motivated and inconsistent official